krickert/search_indexer/README.md

 * Directly run the software suite on container-based technology or directly on any OSX, Windows, or Linux machine.
 * Access the data through an advanced search engine with output in multiple formats (JSON, XML, or Google Protocol Buffers)

 Most of my career has been in analytics or search technologies.
-When working on these umbrellas, I find myself spending too much time being able to test software because I have to wrangle a large data set to test it out.
+When working under these umbrellas, I don't spend much time testing the software as I do getting data into the new software.
 This can include hours of time parsing files, crawling sites, writing SQL calls, etc.

 Fast forward to 2023, there is a large set of many data sources publicly available to perfrom the above tasks.
 So this software is set to do exactly that: take public well-known data and parse it for consuming on other apps.